linzhangUCA/3421tpl-multi-sensor_navigation/README.md

 # Final Project: Preliminary Navigation

 ## Background
 Navigation is an essential functionality for any mobile robot.
-A robot is usually expected to autonomously navigate from a location to another, with the helps from various sensors.
-In this project, we'll implement autonomous navigation with our robots.
+Autonomous navigation can be achieved with the help of all the sensors and actuators.
+In this project, we'll realize basic autonomous navigation with our robots.

 You are expected to
 - Navigate the robot from the starting line to the marker out of the classroom.
-- Use at least one sensor (you are encouraged to use more).
+- Use at least one sensor from the following options:
+    - Ultrasonic distance sensor
+    - Lidar
+    - Camera

 ## Procedure:
 1. Set the robot behind the staring line.